(Each student is provided one enrichment class as part of the core curriculum covered tuition.)

 Each student’s schedule is developed with priority to his or her core instrument and musicianship classes.
 The enrichment class is then assigned, matching the highest ranked choice that best fits the student’s schedule.
 Placement in an enrichment class also takes into account student’s age and study level.

-Non-Suzuki Siblings can enroll in enrichment classes on a space available basis.
-After you have registered for the Institute we will email you a form with which you may register your non-Suzuki siblings for up to three enrichment classes at $150 per class.
+Non-Suzuki Siblings can enroll in enrichment classes on a space available basis but not until 2 weeks prior to the start of the Institute.
+We will email you a form with which you may register your non-Suzuki siblings for up to three enrichment classes at $150 per class.

 Refunds or Discounts: